Khrua In Khong: Technique and style

 Khrua In Khong, although having never visited Europe even once, developed his style from conventional Thai painting to become more western-like by relying on western commercial prints, observations of westerners in Bangkok and his imagination.

 Thai artistic tradition before the time of Khrua In Khong was unrealistic.
 The water waves were drawn as overlapping fish scales, the trees look artificial and the figures stood in unnatural poses.
 In contrast, Khrua In Khong preferred to paint realistic gestures.
 The scenario, trees, and figures became more natural and realistic like a western painting.

 Thai artistic motifs depended on the use of lines and flat color without using light and shade, the objects were the same size regardless of their relative distances making the figures and buildings only two dimensions not three dimensions like the western painting.
 Khrua In Khong was the first Thai artist to use the three-dimensional perspective technique.

 In the meantime, people began exchanging culture and art with European countries.
 Color materials also began to be imported from abroad.
 Thus the painting in this period became more vivid and colorful.
 Khrua In Khong, however, still remained using low saturation, bright objects among dimmed gray and dark background colors.
 Khrua In Khong was famous for his use of monochromic colors that give harmonious satisfaction, unlike complementary colors.
 He often used dark shades of blue and green along with light shades of blue, pink and white and avoided contrasting colors.
-He painted the background with dark colors, male outfits with dark blue and white, while female dresses were light blue or pink making the figures look soft and gentle among shady background that appears like a dreamy landscape.
+He painted the background with dark colors, male outfits with dark blue and white, while female dresses were light blue or pink making the figures look soft and gentle among a shady background that appears like a dreamy landscape.

-Despite the fact that he departed from traditional Thai painting style, the works of Khrua In Khong were still mostly related to Buddhism since he himself stayed in the monkhood for life.
+Despite the fact that he departed from the traditional Thai painting style, the works of Khrua In Khong were still mostly related to Buddhism since he himself stayed in the monkhood for life.
 Moreover, he had been greatly influenced by the king's religious beliefs as a painter under the King's patronage.

 In addition, the works of Khrua In Khong were not entirely about Buddhism.
 They were also important as historical records of political events and social conditions during the reign of King Rama III.